 A suitable qualified civil engineer must certify that the waste collection point has been constructed to their satisfaction and in accordance with the requirements listed in the "Design of waste collection (on site collection)" condition of consent.

-A copy of this certification must accompany the occupation certificate.
+A copy of this certification must accompany the relevant occupation certificate.

 Condition reason: Ensure the development is suitably serviced.